prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enables sending of exemplars over remote write.
+<p>sendExemplars enables sending of exemplars over remote write.
 Note that
 exemplar-storage itself must be enabled using the <code>spec.enableFeatures</code>
 option for exemplars to be scraped in the first place.</p>
 <p>It requires Prometheus &gt;= v2.27.0 or Thanos &gt;= v0.24.0.</p>